- Using this Resource

 February 3, 1815 – Jefferson receives official notice of the approval of the sale

-March 18 to April 18, 1815 – Jefferson reviews and arranges his library in catalogue order, and pastes catalogue numbers on the books
+March 18 to April 18, 1815 – Jefferson reviews and arranges his library in catalogue order

-Circa April 22 to 30, 1815 – The books are packed and the book boxes are nailed up with Joseph Milligan in attendance
+Circa April 22 to 30, 1815 – Joseph Milligan and others pack up and number the books, and Milligan verifies them against the catalogue as the book boxes are nailed up

 May 2 to 8, 1815 – Ten wagonloads of books in book boxes leave Monticello for Washington, D.C.